Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Is Black Licorice Bad For Dogs

-Black licorice is bad for dogs.
+Black licorice is bad for your canine friend.
 Black licorice is flavored with licorice root.
 This herb is toxic to dogs in large quantities.

 A few bites of black licorice might not hurt your dog, but eating too much could upset your dog’s stomach.